-CHS, EHS, NHS 9 1.0 Credit Students interested in taking Honors English 9 need to complete an Intent to Apply form found in the counseling office and meet certain qualifications for course entrance.
-Please see your counselor or course entrance.
-Please see your counselor of current English teacher for additional information.
+Students interested in taking Honors English 9 need to complete an Intent to Apply form found in the middle school counseling office and meet certain qualifications for course entrance.
+Please see your middle school counselor or current English 8 teacher for additional information

 This course is designed for those students who wish to challenge themselves with a higher level of rigor in the areas of reading and writing.
-The basic content areas covered include those of the regular English 9 curriculum; however students will also read and analyze additional texts and write more in-depth responses.
+The basic content areas covered include those of the regular English 9 curriculum; however, students will also read and analyze additional texts and write more in-depth responses.
 The completion of a summer reading assignment is suggested.